 I joined the OU as a PhD student in 2017 as an interdisciplinary researcher based in the Politics and International Studies (POLIS) department.
-I am taking an intersectional feminism approach to exploring the role of digital technologies in the citizenship capabilities of young people in Kenya.
-My research cuts across international development, in particular the field of ICT4D (Information and Communication Technologies for Development), feminism, citizenship studies and political theory, and science and technology studies.
+I am taking an intersectional feminism approach to exploring the role of digital technologies, particulalry instant messaging, in the citizenship capabilities of young people and women in Kenya.
+My research cuts across the disciplines of international development, in particular the field of ICT4D (Information and Communication Technologies for Development), feminism, citizenship studies and political theory, and science and technology studies.

 Supervisory team: Dr. Rose Capdevila, Social Psychology; Dr. Charlotte Cross, Development Policy and Practice; Dr. Agnes Czajka, Politics and International Studies; Dr. Liz McFall, Sociology (2017-2018)

 Using WhatsApp for focus group discussions: ecological validity, inclusion and deliberation (2022)